 Here are some of the resources that the Raspberry Pi Foundation is now making freely available to support teachers and students:

-– this is a comprehensive set of educational resources designed to teach students aged 5-16 years old.
-There are lesson plans, homework, tests, and additional teacher tools to guide students fromzero knowledge through multiple levels of competency in digital technology.
+Teach Computing Curriculum – this is a comprehensive set of educational resources designed to teach students aged 5-16 years old.
+There are lesson plans, homework, tests, and additional teacher tools to guide students from zero knowledge through multiple levels of competency in digital technology.

-Also, if you want to help support the Raspberry Pi Foundation in its efforts to partner with youth and community organizations that help students in need to make sure they have access to a computer for learning at home, you can today.
+Also, if you want to help support the Raspberry Pi Foundation in its efforts to partner with youth and community organizations that help students in need to make sure they have access to a computer for learning at home, you can find out more and donate today.